On Resolving Non-Preemptivity in Multitask Scheduling: An Optimal Algorithm in Deterministic and Stochastic Worlds: Conclusion

 \section{Conclusion}

 In this work, we study the multitask scheduling problem, for which the optimal algorithms and tight analyses remain widely open for almost all settings.
 We propose $\mathsf{NP}$-$\mathsf{SRPT}$ algorithm, which achieves a competitive ratio that is order optimal when the number of machines is constant.
-Another appealing and more important property of $\mathsf{NP}$-$\mathsf{SRPT}$ is that, the average response time incurred under Poisson arrival is asymptotic optimal when the traffic intensity goes to $1$, if task service times are finite or job size distribution satisfies some mild conditions.
+Another appealing and more important property of $\mathsf{NP}$-$\mathsf{SRPT}$ is that, the average response time incurred under Poisson arrival is asymptotic optimal when the traffic intensity goes to $1$, if task service times are finite or job size distribution satisfies some mild conditions. {Furthermore, by extending the analysis to scenarios with unknown job sizes, we demonstrate the robustness of our approach and establish the asymptotic optimality of policies for such settings.}